OpenToolbox/MuLetter/README.md

 ### Import mailing list

-It will remove all emails older than the last export date
+It will remove all emails older than the last export date or than the cursor parameter.
+Set cursor to **0** to cancel the last export.

 **Request**